Office of International Programs

 - If you are planning to enroll in a semester or year-long program (attend non-UT Tyler courses abroad) and wish to transfer credits back to UT Tyler, you must complete the Pre-Approval Form for Courses Abroad and obtain the required signatures from the appropriate academic department.
 Please use one form per department and seek assistance from the OIP Study Abroad Advisor as needed.
 Remember that upon your return, you will need to provide a sealed transcript or letter on university letterhead to the registrar's office stating the name of the course, dates attended, professor, and any other details about the course.
 The most important points - the documentation must be sealed, official, and in English.

 Make an appointment with the UT Tyler Health Clinic for the mandatory pre-trip health screening.
 This service is free for UT Tyler students at the University Health Clinic.
-Prior to your appointment, obtain a Pre-Travel Health Screening Form to provide to the physician, as well as a Pre-Travel Health Assessment Form (specific to your trip), from your study abroad advisor at the OIP.
+Prior to your appointment, obtain and complete a Pre-Travel Health Screening Form to provide to the physician, as well as a Pre-Travel Health Assessment Form to be completed by your physician (specific to your trip), from your study abroad advisor at the OIP.
 Take both forms to your appointment.

 - Students must complete the Pre-Travel Health Screening Form prior to scheduling an appointment for a physical at the UT Tyler Health Clinic.